tripthilohit/cheggPart2/README.md

 # Chegg

-The API Testing tool is REST-assured .
+The API Testing tool used is REST-assured .
 Here is the link for more information: http://rest-assured.io/

 What is REST-assured?